AYPatrL04/MIT-6.824-2021/Note.md

 ## Persistence

-Consider the things happened/needed to be done when rebooting the system:
+Consider the things happened / needed to be done when rebooting the system:

 1. a server rebooted, rejoin the cluster and replay the logs.
 2. a server rebooted from its persistence state(last snapshot), and catch up the logs from the Leader.